JohnFLand/Rule-Logging-and-State-Checker/README.md

 ### Summary Counts

-Shown as part of each table's heading area.
+Shown as part of each table's section heading area.
 Counts are computed from the most recent scan.
 Toggling cells in-place updates cells immediately but does not refresh the summary — run **Scan Rules** again to update counts and cached row data.

 ---